 Nutrients that can improve your thyroid:

-- Tyrosine rich foods – together with iodine they make up thyroid hormone.
+- Tyrosine rich foods.
+Together with iodine they make up thyroid hormone.
+Examples of tyrosine rich foods include chicken, turkey, avocados.

-- Selenium rich foods like brazil nuts (only if the country of origin is Brazil as the soil in Europe and other part of the worlds are fairly low in selenium).
+- Selenium rich foods like brazil nuts.
+However only if the country of origin is Brazil as the soil in Europe and other part of the worlds are fairly low in selenium.
 Selenium, apart from zinc and copper is one of the main co-factor in T4 to T3 conversion.

-- Vitamin A rich foods and Vitamin D – these are necessary for optimal T3 receptors function and getting your hormones inside to the cell.
+- Vitamin A rich foods and Vitamin D. These are necessary for optimal T3 receptors function and getting your hormones inside to the cell.
+Food sources of vitamin A include organ meats, egg, butter, carrots, sweet potatoes and butternut squash.

 Other thyroid friendly foods:

-- Reduce high glycaemic, high carbohydrate foods, Insulin is a hormone released by the pancreas to handle blood sugar elevations after consumption of carbohydrates and can inhibit T4 to T3 hormone conversion.
+- Reduce high glycaemic, high carbohydrate foods.
+Insulin is a hormone released by the pancreas to handle blood sugar elevations after consumption of carbohydrates.
+That can inhibit T4 to T3 hormone conversion causing low levels of free T3 and making your weight loss more difficult.
+You can read more about insulin and how it is linked with hypothyroidism and difficulties in losing weight here.

 - Healthy polyunsaturated fat sources like fish oil, flax seeds, chia seeds.
-Use them as well as healthy monounsaturated fats from avocado and olive oil and some saturated fats like butter or coconut.
+Monounsaturated fats from avocado and olive oil and some saturated fats like butter or coconut can be beneficial too.
+Click here if you would like to find out more about how to improve your omega 6 and 3 balance.

-- Organic foods – if you can buy organic fruits and vegetables as they are richer in trace minerals essential for thyroid production and activation.
+- Organic foods.
+If you can, buy organic fruits and vegetables as they are richer in trace minerals essential for thyroid hormone production.
 Also, they are less contaminated with pesticides.
 Pesticides increase your toxic load and can impair hormone production, detoxification and destroy your gut lining.
 There is strong correlation between healthy gut and optimal hormonal balance.
 Here you can find the most contaminated fruits and vegetables in UK

 Foods that can inhibit thyroid function:

 - Avoid cooking with polyunsaturated vegetable oils like corn, soy, rapeseed or sunflower oil.
 These were shown to inhibit thyroid function.
-Using them at high temperatures also is toxic because they can easily become trans fats and increase free radicals that damage your cells.
+Using them at high temperatures also is toxic.
+They can easily become trans fats and increase free radicals that damage your cells.
+Here is the list of best oils that are safe and you can use them for cooking.

 - Avoid excess oestrogen, especially xenoestrogens from environment (plastics bottles, birth control pills and hormone replacement therapies).
-Oestrogen increases the protein that binds to thyroid hormone leaving excess thyroid hormone bound to protein which is inactive until it becomes unbound.
+Oestrogen increases the protein that binds to thyroid hormone.
+That means you will have less free thyroid hormone available to use.

-Also, check out my other post on ‘healthy’ foods that are harming your thyroid here
+Hope that was helpful!
+If you are interested in more, check out my other post on ‘healthy’ foods that are harming your thyroid here or drop me a message:)